 Fairly tall profile and somewhat heavy; not very portable despite its compact layout.

-The Keychron K2 HE is an impressive keyboard for programming.
-It has great build quality with pre-lubed switches and stabilizers, and layers of acoustic material inside the case help dampen its sound profile, providing an excellent and extremely quiet typing experience overall.
-You can connect this keyboard wirelessly, either with an included 2.4GHz receiver or via Bluetooth, with up to three devices simultaneously.
-While there aren't any dedicated macro keys, you can record macros for any key using the web-based configuration software.
-It also has full RGB backlighting and keycaps with shine-through legends that are easy to read in darker rooms.
+The Keychron K HE keyboards are impressive for programming.
+They have great build quality with pre-lubed switches and stabilizers, and layers of acoustic material inside the case help dampen their sound profile, providing an excellent and extremely quiet typing experience overall.
+You can connect these keyboards wirelessly, either with an included 2.4GHz receiver or via Bluetooth, with up to three devices simultaneously.
+They also have full RGB backlighting and keycaps with shine-through legends that are easy to read in darker rooms.
+The K HE series is also offered in a variety of sizes, so you can find the perfect layout for your needs.

 Great build quality.